AudreyLL88/cw-store/README.md

 4. Suggested Product:
 * This feature is located at the bottom of the product details page and is implemented to encourage the customer to look into more store products.
-* It generates maximum 4 product cards of the same product category than the product details viewed by the user.
+* It generates maximum 4 product cards of the same product category as the product details viewed by the user.

 5. Product management:
 * If the user is logged in as an admin, they will have the possibility to navigate to the Product management page (through the profile dropdown menu in the main navigation bar) and have the possibility to add a product to the database by filling the add product form.
 Images can be selected directly from the user's computer and not only as url linked images.
-* The admin only can edit and/or delete any product by navigating on a product detail page and click on the edit/delete links.The edit link redirects to a edit form while the delete link triggers a confirmation modal and permanently deletes the product from the database if "Delete" is clicked in the modal.
+* Only the admins can edit and/or delete any product by navigating on a product detail page and click on the edit/delete links.The edit link redirects to a edit form while the delete link triggers a confirmation modal and permanently deletes the product from the database if "Delete" is clicked in the modal.

 **Profile App**